-At some point recurring customer credit card payments will fail, for example, a customer’s card may have expire.
+At some point recurring customer credit card payments will fail, for example, a customer’s card may have expired.

 What happens at this point is largely determined by your retry settings in Stripe.